Pivots

 parameter) or a linked dataset (using thedatasetLink

-parameter), but you cannot provide both at the same time.
+parameter), but you can't use both simultaneously.
 For more information, see Datasets and Dataset Linking. -

 id